evmcnb/quartz/content/Pearls/Paracetamol Overdose.md

 N-acetylcystine dose: 150 mg/kg over 1 hour, then 50 mg/kg over 4 hours, then 100mg/kg over 16 hours

 Delay in giving [[Pearls/Paracetamol|Paracetamol]] due to risk of anaphylaxis when glutathione stores are not yet depleted (I believe)

+High risk of liver failure if chronic alcohol, HIV, anorexia or P450 inducers

 ### Treatment pathway